 During a psychological evaluation, we obtain information about a child’s general intellect and emotional function to determine a probable diagnosis and inform a basis of treatment.

 We evaluate each child uniquely by using the following tools:

-A complete psychological evaluation will include the results of each individual test and a summary of findings.
-We will offer a diagnostic impression (if requested) and treatment recommendations.
+A complete psychological evaluation include the results of each individual test and a summary of findings.
+We offer a diagnostic impression (if requested) and psychiatric treatment recommendations.

 Alexander Youth Network provides Diagnostic Assessment services to children and youth who are in need of a clinical determination for treatment.
 This service is available to those who are new to the mental health system and for whom a determination is needed as to the appropriate level of services to meet their needs.
 Alexander serves those who voluntarily seek help, as well as those who are ordered by the courts to receive a diagnostic assessment.